Opentrons/opentrons-modules/README.md

  select the correct port from _Tools->Port_.
 Select Upload or _Sketch->Upload_

 * NOTE: For Thermocycler, you can also use the `firmware_uploader.py` script in thermo-cycler/production to upload the binary.

+## Contributing

+When writing or changing the cmake build system, please follow